The Vision

 Within the pattern, hidden beneath the oscillations, there has always been a staircase.

-Each time a civilization has risen from decay, it has risen a little higher than before.
+Again and again, people have salvaged understanding from decay and built a little higher than before.
 We have pushed back ignorance, extended life, and expanded the circle of moral concern.
 We have built tools that amplify our capabilities and reached beyond our planet.

 This is not automatic progress.
 It is not guaranteed by history or physics.
 It is earned progress, paid for in effort and the slow accumulation of understanding.
 It can be lost.
 The staircase can descend.